boyney123/davidboyne.co.uk/_posts/2016-02-22-4-ways-to-keep-motivated.md

 cover_image: /blog-covers/motivation.jpg
 cover_credit: 'Kari from flickr'

-excerpt: "Some tips to keep motivated as a Developer"
+excerpt: "Four brief summary’s of ways in which people can keep motivated within the IT industry..."

 author:
   name: David Boyne